sagiegurari/cargo-make/docs/_includes/content.md

 * Aliases and dependencies are ignored
 * If the same task is defined in the executed flow, those tasks will be invoked multiple times

-Therefore it is not recommanded to use the init/end tasks also inside your flows.
+Therefore it is not recommended to use the init/end tasks also inside your flows.

 <a name="usage-cli"></a>
 ### Cli Options